Social Security Disability

 Social Security Disability (SSD) compensation and Supplemental Security Income (SSI) are intended to help those who cannot work because they are disabled or suffering from a long-term injury.
 Unfortunately, obtaining financial support under these programs can sometimes be a complex and confusing experience.

 If you are seeking to file a Social Security Disability or SSI claim, or you would like to appeal a previous claim that was denied, Woomer & Talarico can help.
+Contact our law office today to schedule a personal case review.

 SSD vs. SSI